Don't Play Favorites: Minority Guidance for Diffusion Models: Method

-\begin{remark}[The use of other distances in place of LPIPS] One may wonder: why don't we just use L1 or L2 distances for minority score, which are more accessible and efficient than the LPIPS metric?
-In fact, we observed that minority score can also work with such measures (to a certain extent), yielding some meaningful results in identifying minority-featured samples.
-However, they are sensitive to differences in some less-semantic information such as brightness and saturation in image data.
-So they tend to score high values not only to novel-featured samples, but also to ones that contain bright and highly-saturated visual aspects (which are often vanished during the perturbation-reconstruction process).
-See~\cref{fig:other_distances} for instance.
-On the other hand, we did not observe such impurity in the LPIPS metric, and therefore stick to it in all our main implementation. \end{remark}
+{\textbf{Connection to noise-prediction error.} We found that minority score bears an intimate connection to the noise-estimation error of diffusion models.
+Specifically with the squared-error distance loss, minority score is equivalent (up to scaling) to the noise-matching error for timestep $t$.
+This offers additional insights on why low-density instances could yield high minority scores, e.g., since they would experience significant error in noise-estimation (compared to the majorities) due to their scarcity in data.
+Below we provide a formal statement of the claim.
+See Section~\ref{subsec:proof_corollary} for the proof.} \begin{corollary} {where $\tilde{w}_t \coloneqq (1- \alpha_t) / \alpha_t$.} \end{corollary}

-\subsection{Minority guidance: Tackling the preference}
+\subsection{Minority guidance: tackling the preference}

-Here a natural question arises.
-What can we do for tackling the inherent bias of diffusion models (to common attributes) using minority score at hand, so that they become more likely to generate the novel-featured samples?
-To address this question, we take a conditional generation approach\footnote{We also explored another natural strategy that concerns sampling from $\hat{q}({\bs x}_0) \propto q({\bs x_0})l({\bs x}_0; {\bs s}_{\bs\theta})$.
-See~\cref{subsec:mixed_dist} for details.} where we incorporate minority score as a conditioning variable into the generation process, which can then serve to produce the unique-featured samples by conditioning w.r.t. high minority score values.
-Specifically to condition the existing framework with minimal effort, we employ the classifier guidance~\citep{dhariwal2021diffusion} that does not require re-building of class-conditional diffusion models.
+Here a natural question arises. {Given minority score at hand, what can we do for tackling the majority-focused generation of diffusion models so that they become more likely to generate the novel-featured samples?} To address this question, we take a conditional generation approach\footnote{We also explored another natural strategy that concerns sampling from $\hat{q}({\bs x}_0) \propto q({\bs x_0})l({\bs x}_0; {\bs s}_{\bs\theta})$.
+See Section~\ref{subsec:mixed_dist} for details.} where we incorporate minority score as a conditioning variable into the generation process, which can then serve to produce the unique-featured samples by conditioning w.r.t. high minority score values.
+To condition the given framework with minimal effort, we employ the classifier guidance~\citep{dhariwal2021diffusion} that does not require re-building of class-conditional models.
 Below we describe in detail how we develop the conditional generation framework for minority score based on the classifier guidance technique.